 The second objection is that there is some sort of deontological requirement to save lives that there isn’t about improving lives.
 As someone who struggles to think in deontological terms, I’m not sure how this is supposed to work.
 Given that giving to AMF is a charitable act, I’d have thought it was supererogatory (i.e. beyond the call of duty) which means the main concern should be how much it benefits other people.
 Whether giving to AMF does benefit others depends on the view you take on death, which I’ve discussed above.

 AMF doesn’t seem to be obviously the best choice on any of the mainstream views of population ethics, and is definitely sub-optimal on others.
-This suggests, unless GiveWell wish to take a single stance of population ethics and defend it, it’s somewhat odd to call it the world’s most best charity.
-My thought is that those initially tempted by AMF should (re)consider their own views and the charitable alternatives.
+This suggests, unless GiveWell wish to take a single stance of population ethics and defend it, it’s somewhat odd to call it the world’s best charity.
+My thought is that those initially tempted by AMF should (re)consider their own views.
 I wonder if it’s time for EA organisations to be a lot clearer and cleaner about the philosophical assumptions their recommendations rest on.